 Every week, the first task the bakers undertake is the Signature Bake.
 For this challenge, the contestants have to create a classic baked treat, giving it a rustic and home-made feel.
-In the current series, signature bakes have included mini rolls, brandy snaps and focaccia.
+In the last series, signature bakes included mini rolls, brandy snaps and focaccia.

 The second challenge the bakers face is the Technical.
 Here, bakers are tasked with recreating a classic bake using a limited recipe.
 Each baker is given the same recipe sheet and instructions, but key elements have been intentionally left out and its up to the bakers to fill in the gaps.

 The final challenge the bakers face each week is the Showstopper.
 This is the chance for contestants to really show off their skills, by creating something that is dramatic and elaborate.
 Of course, in order to win the coveted Star Baker accolade, the bakes need to taste just as good as they look.